mdlemay/m-lemays-org-website/content/post/project-kb/index.md

 It is important to know the sources for each piece of information.
 For information derived from other linkable documents, that is the role of the bibliography.
 However, for information recorded during meetings, there is no previous document that can be linked.
 One approach would be to define bibliography entries specifying the meeting information, but that could become tedious.

 A relevant advantage of maintaining a wiki in git is that it allows grouping changes due to a meeting into a combined commit with a log message specifying the meeting information.
 Git allows looking up how any piece of content in a repository has been modified over time and viewing the associated commit log messages.
 However, this currently seems to require using offline tools directly on the underlying git repository.
 Conversely, it is also possible to quickly view in the repository history all of the changes that were introduced as a result of a specified meeting.

+## Data portability

+Asciidoc is a widely supported data format that is both human- and machine-readable.